zephyrtronium/robot/README.md

 - `privs` - global and per-channel user priviliges
 	+ `user` - username receiving this privilege
 	+ `chan` - channel where applicable, or NULL if a global default
-	+ `priv` - privilege type, one of "owner", "admin", "bot", or "ignore".
+	+ `priv` - privilege type, one of "owner", "admin", "bot", "privacy", or "ignore".
 (Regular privs are implied by not being in the table, or can be forced by setting this to the empty string.)
 - `quotes` - unused
 - `tuplesn`, where `n` is a number - Markov chain data n prefix words
 	+ `tag` - tag with which this chain was learned